overlay-market/OIPs/notes/note-4.md

 ## Context

-The goal of [funding payments](note-1) are to incentivize a balanced set of positions on each market offered by the protocol so that passive OVL holders, who effectively act as the counterparty to all unbalanced trades in the system, are protected from significant unexpected dilution.
+[Funding payments](note-1) are meant to incentivize a balanced set of positions on each market offered by the protocol so that passive OVL holders, who effectively act as the counterparty to all unbalanced trades in the system, are protected from significant unexpected dilution.
 This ensures the supply of the settlement currency (OVL) remains relatively stable over longer periods of time -- stable in the sense of governance having the ability to predict the expected worst case inflation rate within a certain degree of confidence due to unbalanced trades on markets.

 For better or for worse, governance is given the ability to tune the rate \\( k \\) at which funding flows from longs to shorts or shorts to longs to balance the open interest on a market over time.
 The purpose of this note is to provide guidance on what to set the value of \\( k \\) to.